ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 invest heavily in both technical infrastructure and public understanding, and create real incentives for healthcare providers and developers to adopt new systems.

-Above all, it must never lose sight of the patient—not just as a data point, but as a person with rights, needs, and real-life emergencies.
+Above all, it must never lose sight of the patient, not just as a data point, but as a person with rights, needs, and real-life emergencies.
 Otherwise, we risk building a digital fortress so secure and so "compliant" that even the doctors cannot get in.

-Europe has already built—or is building—many of the infrastructure blocks suggested.
+Europe has already built, or is building, many of the infrastructure blocks suggested.
 What is still missing are packaged developer tools, device-level SDKs, and user-centric consent systems.
-Plenty of room to contribute—and fast.
+Plenty of room to contribute, and fast.

 ---